 For this year’s edition we built an online platform through which the events of the two day symposium and context information were presented.
 Audiences and participants were invited to explore the contents of the platform as well as engage in conversation and share thoughts and ideas via an open chat as well as through designated etherpads for each workshop and symposium day.

-The second Day of the online Transformation Digital Art 2022 Symposium platform will remain open for visitors until August 1st, 2022, during which content will be available to view.
+The second Day of the online Transformation Digital Art 2022 Symposium platform remained open for visitors until August 1st, 2022, during which content was available to view.

 (Screenshot Day 1, Transformation Digital Art 2022 Symposium Platform)

 We believe it is crucial to use the symposium to explore discourses on collaborative approaches in sharing and caring for media art.
 At the same time, through collaborations with artists, museums, archival professionals, scholars and collections, we want to share our knowledge and practice on this complex topic.
 In bringing together professionals of various strands, our hope was to facilitate an encounter that will allow for a critical reflection on the politics, architectures, processes and networks - within and beyond the art institutions.

 The two symposium days both started with dedicated intensive workshops followed by public sessions with artists talks, presentations and discussions.

 The discussions held during the Transformation Digital Symposium 2022 help us to understand collaborative stewardship forms as ways to address the (un)sustainability of caring for complex digital objects as well as their challenges in how much can be expected in terms of commitment, time and resources from each community.
 Transformation Digital Art panels raised questions of how initiatives can seek those answers, how they are being organized and what are their challenges, such as decision making and politics.
 Some focused on artist’s needs and suggestions, for example the talks by Cornelia Sollfrank and Bas van Koolwijk; others on the institutional level with preservation projects in the Netherlands, Central Europe and Taiwan.